 These plastic products appear to produce the base plastic content, and these substances eventually end up within your cups.
-This problem can worsen with the use of warm liquids in a plastic container, such as hot water.
-In fact, by putting beverages like coffee and other liquids, which are high temperatures, into the vessels, the rate with which the base material is produced will increase by up to fifty-five percent.
+This problem can worsen with warm liquids in a plastic container, such as hot water.
+In fact, by putting beverages like coffee and other liquids, which are at high temperatures, into the vessels, the rate with which the base material is produced will increase by up to fifty-five percent.

 It means that when you pour any liquid that emits steam, the plastic cup will release the plastic additives.
 Similarly, after mixing with hot drinks in plastic cups, the additives from the cup can enter your body.

 The plastic coffee cups made with the material Bisphenol-A(BPA) are not ideal for warm or hot liquids.
 It will cause the BPA particles to be released into the liquids.
 Hence for hot beverages or snacks, avoid using plastic cups.
 If hot, alcoholic, or acidic products are kept inside the plastic cups, the effects are similar.